greglarious/TwinkleTie/README.md

 # GlitteratiTie
-This code is for runnng Glitterati on a Holiday Tie
+This code is for runnng Glitterati on a Holiday Tie.
+TL/DR: Rudolph with your tie so bright, turn that thing down before you harm someone's retina.

 ## Parts List:
 - Two 15 LED WS2811 strips